 COMPULSORY ACQUISITION OF LAND

-Meath County Council (hereinafter referred to as “the Local Authority”) in exercise of the powers conferred upon them by section 76 of the Housing Act 1966, and the Third Schedule thereto, as extended by Section 10 of the Local Government (No. 2) Act, 1960 as substituted by Section 86 of the Housing Act 1966 as amended by the Roads Acts, 1993 to 2015 and in particular section 6 and the Second Schedule to the Roads Act, 1993 and as amended by the Planning and Development Acts, 2000 to 2017 has made an order entitled as above which is about to be submitted to An Bord Pleanála for confirmation.
-If confirmed, the order will authorise the Local Authority to acquire compulsorily the land described in the Schedule for the purposes of construction of the N51 Dunmoe Phase 2 scheme comprising the construction of approximately 4 km of single carriageway and associated ancillary and consequential works, including the provision of side roads, accommodation works/roads, junctions, and other road works from the townland of Blackcastle Demesne to the townlands of Cruicetown and Pighill in County Meath.
+Meath County Council (hereinafter referred to as “the Local Authority”) in exercise of the powers conferred upon it by Section 76 of the Housing Act 1966, and the Third Schedule thereto, as extended by Section 10 of the Local Government (No. 2) Act, 1960 as substituted by Section 86 of the Housing Act, 1966 as amended by the Roads Acts, 1993 to 2015 and in particular section 6 and the Second Schedule to the Roads Act, 1993 and as amended by the Planning and Development Acts, 2000 to 2017 has made an order entitled as above which is about to be submitted to An Bord Pleanála for confirmation.
+If confirmed, the order will authorise the Local Authority to acquire compulsorily the land described in the Schedule for the purposes of construction of the R150 Laytown – Bettystown Spine Road development comprising the construction of approximately 0.9km of single carriageway with associated

 Owners, lessees and occupiers of the land described in the Schedule will receive individual written notice.

-The Order will also authorise the Local Authority to extinguish the public rights of way described in Part III of the Schedule by order made by them after the local authority has acquired the land, where the said public rights of way are over the land so acquired or any part thereof, or over land adjacent to or associated with the land so acquired or any part thereof.
+The Order will (by order made by it after the local authority has acquired the land), authorise the Local Authority to extinguish the public rights of way described in Part III of the Schedule, where the said public rights of way are over the land so acquired or any part thereof, or over land adjacent to or associated with the land so acquired or any part thereof.

-Any objections to this order should be made in writing to An Bord Pleanála, 64 Marlborough Street, Dublin 1, so as to reach the Board before 4.00pm on Friday 4th May, 2018.
+Any objections to this order should be made in writing to An Bord Pleanála, 64 Marlborough Street, Dublin 1, D01 V902 so as to reach the Board before 4.00pm on Friday 25th May, 2018.